Meet our staff and board. We are honored to work with and on behalf of our clients who are fighting for dignity in their work.

 Amanda joined the WJCNY team in 2018 as an Administrative Assistant and recently began a new role as our Development Associate.
 She assists our development team in their important work of connecting our organization with folks who want to support the fight for dignity for every worker.
 Amanda came to WJCNY from the American Cancer Society, where she managed community fundraising events.
 She received her Bachelor of Arts in Spanish Linguistics from SUNY Albany in 2012.
 As the granddaughter of Dominican immigrants, Amanda learned the value of hard work from a very young age and has spent time working in the restaurant, cleaning, and retail industries.
 When not at WJCNY, Amanda enjoys reading, dancing, and gardening.
 She can be reached at (845) 331-6615 x 1013 or abatista(at)wjcny.org.

-Cecilia Cortina, Human Trafficking Specialist (She, Her, Ella)
+Cecilia Cortina, Survivor Services Advocate (She, Her, Ella)

-Cecilia joined WJCNY in 2018 as a Human Trafficking Specialist after volunteering with the organization.
-In her role, she assists victims of human trafficking, organizing two task forces in the North Country and Capital Region of New York State as well as giving training on Human Trafficking to law enforcement, services providers and the community.
+Cecilia joined WJCNY in 2018 she started as the Human Trafficking Specialist after volunteering with the organization.
+In her role, she assisted victims of human trafficking, organized two task forces in the North Country and Capital Region of New York State as well as gave training on Human Trafficking to law enforcement, services providers, and the community.
+Currently Cecilia has taken the position of the Survivor Services Advocate.
+As a case manager she refers assistance to survivors in navigating the complex system of social supports, including housing, counseling, mental health and substance abuse supports needed to rebuild their lives.
 Previously, Cecilia worked as an outreach specialist in Mexico with government and nonprofit organizations focused on social development and environmental justice.
 A native of Mexico, Cecilia enjoys yoga, running, hiking and yes, movement!
-You can reach her at (845) 331-6615 x 1012 or ccortina(at)wjcny.org.
+You can reach her at (845) 331-6615 x 1012 or ccortin(at)wjcny.org.

 Cheryl Gee, Survivor Services Director (She, Her, Ella)